danwrisar/KMSIMG_NHS_EmissionsRecipeBook/Chapters/011_kmsimg_medicaldevices.md

 * Can *Mick's Dental Bazaar* provide a more accurate estimation of estimation for emissions associated with the spend?
 * If *Mick's Dental Bazaar* cannot verify or correct the estimate, when could a supplier-led footprint be expected?

 In Sandra's case, she received a reply from *Mick's Dental Bazaar* stating that the estimate could neither be confirmed nor rejected.
 Following Sandra's request for improved data, *Mick's Dental Bazaar* shared information contained in an emissions footprint analysis calculated across their whole business.
-In addition to requesting further information around the categories included in the assessment undertaken by *Mick's Dental Bazaar* (e.g. was this a full scope analysis or restricted to scopes one and two?), Sandra requests a value for total income over the period, estimating that this could be one way to apportion impact based on spend (Equation 11.6).
+In addition to requesting further information around the categories included in the assessment undertaken by *Mick's Dental Bazaar* (e.g. was this a full scope analysis or restricted to scopes one and two?), Sandra requests a value for total income over the period, estimating that this could be one way to apportion impact based on spend (Equation 11.5).

-*Equation 11.6* An approach to estimating percentage of supplier emissions that can be apportioned to a spend.
+*Equation 11.5* An approach to estimating percentage of supplier emissions that can be apportioned to a spend.

 $$\frac{\left( \text{MedDevSupplier1Foot} \div \text{MedDevSupplier1FullInc} \right) \times \text{MedDevSupplier1Spend}}
 {1000} = \text{tCO}_2\text{e} \text{ [OC]}$$

 Where:
-* MedDevSupplier*n*Foot = The supplier provided full business footprint (kgCO<sub>2</sub>e).
+* Supplier*n*Foot = The supplier provided full business footprint (kgCO<sub>2</sub>e).
-* MedDevSupplier*n*FullInc = The supplier provided total income (£)
+* Supplier*n*FullInc = The supplier provided total income (£)
-* MedDevSupplier*n*Spend = The spend per supplier with an assigned SIC mapped to the theme of medical devices (£).
+* Supplier*n*Spend = The assesor's spend on the supplier (£).

 Sandra divides the *Mick's Dental Bazaar* emissions footprint (40,000kgCO<sub>2</sub>e) by their gross income (£1,000,000) and then multiplies this by her spend with that supplier (£20,000).
-Sandra wants to report in tonnes, therefore divides the sum by 1,000 and rounds to two decimal places.
-Along with adding her units (tCO<sub>2</sub>e), Sandra adds the [OC] tag to support transparency around how this figure was calculated.
+Sandra wants to report in tonnes, therefore divides the sum by 1,000 and rounds to two decimal places (Equation 11.6).
+Along with adding her units (tCO<sub>2</sub>e), Sandra adds the [OC] tag to support transparency around how this figure was calculated(Equation 11.6).
 The final value added to Sandra's report on emissions associated with procurement of medical devices, from this supplier, is 0.8tCO<sub>2</sub>e [OC].

-*Equation 11.7* A worked example of apportioned emissions calculated from a total supplier impact.
+*Equation 11.6* A worked example of apportioned emissions calculated from a total supplier impact.

 $$\frac{\left( 40000 \div 1000000 \right) \times 20000}
 {1000} = 0.8 \text{tCO}_2\text{e} \text{ [OC]}$$

-A simplified flowchart is featured in Fig 11.1 to help visualise the situations in which featuring an [OC] tag could be justified.
+A simplified flowchart is featured in Fig 11.2 to help visualise the situations in which featuring an [OC] tag could be justified.

 ```mermaid
 graph TD;